Mycelium Packaging Material is one of the nature’s most powerful gifts, where packaging is grown instead of manufactured.

 The mycelium matrix can be molded into specific shapes and sizes during the growth cycle.

-After molding, the mycelium-based material is carefully is dried in an oven at 100°C for 30-45 minutes to stop further growth of mycelium or to solidify the matrix followed by sterilization.
+After molding, the mycelium-based material is carefully dried in an oven at 100°C for 30-45 minutes to stop further growth of mycelium or to solidify the matrix.

 Developments are ongoing for drying and heating in different ways, such as rubbing with herbal oil and cold/hot pressing.

-Depending on the intended use and application, additional post-processing steps may be employed, such as water resistant coating.
+Depending on the intended use and application, additional post-processing steps may be carried out, such as water-resistant coating.

 Here’s an overview of the key standards and certifications relevant to mycelium-based packaging: